 Make sure you don't connect back to your home Wi-Fi until after you have selected your home Wi-Fi from inside the Circle app and receive the confirmation that the pairing process is complete.

 NOTE: When connecting to the hotspot, you may receive a notification that you do not have internet access.
 This is normal and can be disregarded.
+As well, if you are using a VPN on your device we recommend disabling this during set up!

 Android only: Make sure to enable permissions to your location services when pairing to the Hotspot.
 Android requires this permission to proceed during pairing, and we will not use your location permission otherwise.